KmolYuan/Pyslvs-UI/docs/pyslvs-api.md

 | Coordinate | float | Coordinate | Coordinate | bool | Coordinate |
 |   |   |   |   | False |   |

-The PLLP function requires three points and one distance, obtained the position of fourth point.
+The PLPP function requires three points and one distance, obtained the position of fourth point.

 In the following picture, `c1` correspond to "A", `c2` correspond to "B",